algesten/str0m/README.md

 Panics are our friends: *panic means bug*

 And also: str0m should *never* panic on any user input.
+If you encounter a panic, please report it!

+#### Catching panics

+Panics should be incredibly rare, or we have a serious problem as a project.
+For an SFU, it might not be ideal if str0m encounters a bug and brings the entire server down with it.

+For those who want an extra level of safety, we recommend looking at [`catch_unwind`][catch] to safely discard a faulty `Rtc` instance.
+Since `Rtc` has no internal threads, locks or async tasks, discarding the instance never risk poisoning locks or other issues that can happen when catching a panic.

 [sansio]:     https://sans-io.readthedocs.io
 [quinn]:      https://github.com/quinn-rs/quinn